doctrine/collections/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 2.4

+## Deprecated accessing fields through other means than raw field access when using the criteria filtering API (the `Doctrine\Common\Collections\Selectable` interface)

+Starting with the next major version, the only way to access data when using the criteria filtering API is through direct (reflection-based) access at properties directly, also bypassing property hooks.
+This is to ensure consistency with how the ORM/ODM work.
+See https://github.com/doctrine/collections/pull/472 for the full motivation.

+To opt-in to the new behaviour, pass `true` for the `$accessRawFieldValues` parameter when creating a `Criteria` object through either `Doctrine\Common\Collections\Criteria::create()` or when calling the `Doctrine\Common\Collections\Criteria` constructor.

 # Upgrade to 2.2

 ## Deprecated string representation of sort order